* Advanced Theoretical Physical Chemistry Enthalpies of reaction, formation and combustion at Doc Brown's

 1.1 Advanced Introduction to Enthalpy (Energy) Changes in Chemical Reactions

-1.1a I have ASSUMED you have studied the GCSE notes on the basics of chemical energy changes
+I have ASSUMED you have studied the GCSE notes on the basics of chemical energy changes

-in what you might call a lower level introduction which bridges GCSE and AS level and you are completely ok in interpreting enthalpy level and activation energy diagrams such as ...
+You need to be completely ok in interpreting enthalpy level and activation energy diagrams such as ...

 (c) doc b (c) doc b

-... and can clearly distinguish between enthalpy change and activation energy and the activation energy change with a catalyst does NOT change the enthalpy value of the reaction (activation energy will be rarely mentioned until the end of Part 3), but all important ideas from the GCSE page will be re-studied in their advanced level context, but I would still study the GCSE page first!
+The activation energy of a reaction will be rarely mentioned until the end of Part 3), but all important ideas from the GCSE page will be re–studied in their advanced level context, but I would still study the GCSE page first!

 1.1b Enthalpy Changes and Thermochemistry